stanfordpython/python-labs/lab3-functions.md

 **As with Lab 2, we don't expect you to finish all of the material here in one class period.
 If you do - great!
 But if not, you are encouraged to work through the extra material at your own pace - it explores interesting and intriguing aspects of Python functions.**

+## Review

+As always, take a moment to read through the slides from this week at the [course website](http://stanfordpython.com/#lecture).
+In particular, pay attention to slides 45-49 (in the condensed version) for a quick overview of best practices in Python style mechanics.

 ## Exploring Arguments and Parameters

 With a partner, work through the following problems.